 The City continues to fund agencies, such as the Merrill Community Center, which provided necessary social service resources in one of our targeted neighborhoods.
-The Merrill Community Center provided services to 137 individuals during the 2009 program year.
+The Merrill Community Center provided services to 179 individuals during the 2010 program year.

 Community Action provided supportive services to the clients it serves through the HUB Teen Parent Connection, Fatherhood Initiative, Beloit Fresh Start program, and Skills Enhancement program.
-These programs served 273 individuals in 2009.
-Specific accomplishments include the following: 100 percent of Skills Enhancement program participants were enrolled in a skill training program; 90 percent of the Beloit Fresh Start program youth increased their literacy by two grade levels; 79 percent of the Fatherhood Initiative participants obtained or maintained employment; and 98 percent of the HUB Teen Parent Connection participants were employed or enrolled in an employment or education program.
+These programs served 341 individuals in 2010.
+Specific accomplishments include the following: 100 percent of Skills Enhancement program participants were enrolled in a skill training program; 100 percent of the Beloit Fresh Start program youth received their high school diploma and 60 percent increased their math and reading literacy by two grade levels; 70 percent of the Fatherhood Initiative participants obtained or maintained employment and 100 percent are compliant with child support; and 70 percent of the HUB Teen Parent Connection participants were employed or enrolled in an employment or education program.

 The City provides funding to two senior programs, which make it possible for seniors to remain living independently in their current homes.
-The Beloit Home Companion Registry helped 86 seniors and/or disabled individuals, and Beloit Senior Chore Service provided assistance to 112 seniors.
+The Beloit Home Companion Registry helped 69 seniors and/or disabled individuals, and Beloit Senior Chore Service provided assistance to 527 seniors.

 The City provided funding to three agencies that serve homeless groups in the City.
 These programs allowed families to have safe shelter during this difficult time in their lives.
 These agencies also provided case management to these families to help them get back on their feet and give them the necessary tools to ensure that this does not happen to them again.
-In 2009, the Domestic Violence Center provided short-term emergency housing and case management to 114 survivors of domestic violence; My Sister's Place provided transitional housing and case management to 9 survivors of domestic violence; and Hands of Faith provided short-term emergency housing and case management to 107 homeless individuals.
+In 2010, the Domestic Violence Center provided short-term emergency housing and case management to 55 survivors of domestic violence; My Sister's Place provided transitional housing and case management to 26 survivors of domestic violence; and Hands of Faith provided short-term emergency housing and case management to 70 homeless individuals.

 The City provided code enforcement in the City's low to moderate income neighborhoods.
 This help clean-up the target neighborhoods.
-Approximately 4,600 inspections were completed in 2009.
+Approximately 10,888 inspections were completed in 2010.

 The City provided funding to the Paint program, which provides paint and other supplies to homeowners who want to paint their houses.
 This is a cooperative effort with the City's Code Enforcement program.
-Neighbors Who Care provided paint, primer and other paint supplies and/or a contractor to 15 households in 2009.
+The City provided paint, primer and other paint supplies and/or a lead-safe contractor to 4 households in 2010.